biker2000on/cycletourmap/README.md

 ## Todos

-* after import of rides, zoom to fit
 * Add link to blog posts from rides
 * Import photos attached to Strava to Map popups
+* DONE after import of rides, zoom to fit
 * DONE pull correct rides from Strava
 * DONE Table based on `vue-virtual-table`
 * DONE Add lines to map and select whether they come up with popups or all displayed.